DengPingFan/Inf-Net/README.md

 ### 4.1.
 Download link:

-Lung infection segmentation results: [Link](http://dpfan.net/wp-content/uploads/Lung-infection-segmentation.zip)
+Lung infection segmentation results can be downloaded from this [link](http://dpfan.net/wp-content/uploads/Lung-infection-segmentation.zip)

-Multi-class lung infection segmentation: [Link](http://dpfan.net/wp-content/uploads/Multi-class-lung-infection-segmentation.zip)
+Multi-class lung infection segmentation can be downloaded from this [link](http://dpfan.net/wp-content/uploads/Multi-class-lung-infection-segmentation.zip)

 ## 5. Visualization Results: